 i Legal system in the BVI

-The British Virgin Islands (BVI) is a British overseas territory in the Leeward Islands of the Caribbean applying English common law principles.2 Much of the legislation in the BVI is modelled on (and in some cases directly imports) English statutes.
+The British Virgin Islands (BVI) is a British overseas territory in the Caribbean which has a common law system, deriving from English law.2 The English common law was extended to the BVI by the Common Law (Declaration of Application) Act, Cap 13.
+Much of the legislation in the BVI is modelled on (and in some cases directly imports) English statutes.
 There is a growing body of domestic common law and, where there are gaps, common law from England and other Commonwealth jurisdictions is considered persuasive.

 The BVI has a similar court structure to England, and the Commercial Court – as a division of the Supreme Court (also known as the High Court) – handles disputes arising from trade or commerce.
-In April 2009, a new commercial division of the court was opened in the BVI.
-Generally, under Parts 69A and 69B of the Eastern Caribbean Supreme Court Civil Procedure Rules (Application to the Virgin Islands) (Amendment) Order 2009, subject to a statutory discretion to include other (i.e., non-qualifying) cases, a case is suitable for determination in the Commercial Court if it is a commercial claim, namely arising out of the transaction of trade or commerce.
+Normally, a case is suitable for determination in the Commercial Court if it is one arising out of a transaction of trade or commerce.
 The minimum value for a claim to be brought in the Commercial Court is US$500,000.3 The discretion to include cases outside these qualifying criteria is exercised on the basis of the claim still being of a commercial nature and one that warrants being in the commercial list.

-BVI statutes of potential relevance include the BVI Business Companies Act 2004, the BVI Insolvency Act 2003 and the BVI Evidence Act 2006.
+BVI statutes of potential relevance include the BVI Business Companies Act 2004 (the BCA), the BVI Insolvency Act 2003 (the Insolvency Act), the Proceeds of Crime Act 1997 (as amended), and the BVI Evidence Act 2006 (the Evidence Act).
 In the asset-recovery context, it is worth noting that the Privy Council (hearing a Cayman Islands appeal in 2005) concluded that Section 122 of the Bankruptcy Act 1914 – which requires courts in former colonial or Commonwealth territories to assist each other in bankruptcy matters – was still in force in British Overseas Territories despite its repeal in England (Al Sabah and Another v.
 Grupo Torras SA UKPC 1).
 The BVI courts are very familiar with asset recovery matters and have issued a number of pro-creditor decisions in recent years.
-The Black Swan freezing injunction is a well-known example,4 and is discussed later in this chapter.
+The Black Swan freezing injunction is a well-known example5 and is discussed later in this chapter.

 ii Publicly available information